syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Schedule-Modes.md

 Gantt contains the following built-in schedule header types:

+* Hour – Minute
 * Day – Hour
 * Week – Day
 * Month – Week
 * Year – Month

-The following code example illustrates you on how to change the schedule mode.
+Time scale mode in Gantt can be defined by using `ScheduleHeaderType` property and the following code example illustrates you on how to change the schedule mode.

 ### Week Schedule Mode

 In the Week schedule mode, the upper part of the schedule header displays the weeks whereas the bottom half of the header displays the days.
 Refer the following code example.

 {% highlight CSHTML %}

 @(Html.EJ().Gantt("Gantt")
   .ScheduleHeaderSettings(sh=>sh.ScheduleHeaderType(GanttScheduleHeaderType.Week)
   .WeekHeaderFormat("MMM dd , yyyy ")
   .DayHeaderFormat("ddd "))

-)
+)@(Html.EJ().ScriptManager())

 {% endhighlight %}

 The following screenshot illustrates the Week Schedule in Gantt control.